-North Devon Sinfonia is making their boldest move ever by representing the UK at the Seoul International Community Orchestra Festival last September.
+North Devon Sinfonia made their boldest move ever by representing the UK at the Seoul International Community Orchestra Festival last September.
 Further emboldened, we have booked Tasmin Little as soloist for our May 12th Concert!

 North Devon Sinfonia is a full scale symphony orchestra made up of between 50 and 80 players (depending on repertoire) performing three or four concerts per year in venues across North Devon.

 The orchestra brings high quality performances at reasonable prices to the local community, at the same time providing an educational and recreational outlet for some of the county’s most talented amateur musicians.